TomSmartBishop/avl/docs/motivation.md

 ## Goals Part II

 * Check and calculate as much as possible during compile time (also support constexpr where possible).

 * Compatible to arbitrary vector and matrix formats, only requirements are:
  + Component accessor a la `[]` (as a backup this can be always forced with something like `static_cast<float *>(&vector_instance)[idx]`)
  + also plain 2~4 element arrays should work for ad-hoc calculations (for all possible cases, eg, returning an array is not possible in C&plus;&plus;, not sure if 'structured binding' will change anything about that).

-* Provide default vector formats compatible to OpenGL, DirectX.
+* Provide default vector formats compatible to OpenGL, DirectX (also this requires fixed size vectors).

 * If a 3rd party vector format does not match the specifications a template wrapper can be used to encapsulate (so the byte size of the vector stays the same)